Ferrous vs Non-Ferrous Metals

 - Gold – Utilized for medical purposes, and is used in computers, electronics, and jewelry

-When it comes right down to it, the major difference between ferrous and non-ferrous metals is cost and availability.
-This is what affects how and when they’re used in producing everything from jewelry to automobile engines.
-Ferrous metals have the advantage here because the basic ingredients of ferrous metals — minerals like carbon and iron — are plentiful, easily obtainable, and often less expensive.
+When it comes down to it, the main differences between ferrous and non-ferrous metals are cost and availability.
+This is what affects how and when the inputs are used in producing everything from jewelry to automobile engines.
+Ferrous metals are more commonly used and cheaper because the basic ingredients of ferrous metals — minerals like carbon and iron — are plentiful, easily obtainable, and less expensive overall.

 On the other hand, non-ferrous metals like gold and silver are exceptionally rare.
-That, combined with their relatively wide range of uses, tends to make non-ferrous metals more expensive.
+The availability, or lack thereof, combined with their relatively wide range of uses, typically makes non-ferrous metals more expensive.
 That’s why they’re often referred to as “precious metals.”

 General Kinematics Is Here to Help